hanstcs/movieapp-mvp/README.md

 # Movie App

 This application displays a list of films.
-This project using MVP pattern.
+This project using MVVM pattern.

 ## Run test